muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Emily seemed like she was barely holding it together herself.

 "Contact the Mastery League home base to inform them of the situation and ask for assistance and guidance.
 The long-range communicator should be in the principal's office.
-Do you know what it looks like?"
+It looks like a stone tablet except it's made of transparent rock and is rather shiny."

 Emily gave me a nod and ran off.

-As she did, Ethan stood up from next to Melody shaking his head.
+As she did, Ethan stood up after examining Melody while also shaking his head.

 I knew that he couldn't do anything for Melody at that point but he had to give it a shot anyway.

 Amanda was nearby too and Ethan spoke to her quickly before coming to Phanna's side.

 "M-Master Mikay..
-M-my apology.."
-Ethan said in a shaking voice as he started examining Phanna.
+M-my apologies.."
+Ethan said in a shaky voice as he started examining Phanna.

 I wanted to complain to Ethan that he should have come sooner but I held back my words.